 “My advice would be to just to ‘keep it comfortable’ after vaginal birth.
 There’s no concerns after about a month following caesarean section,” says Holmes.

-Phil Burt, former physio at British Cycling who now manages Phil Burt Innovation, told us “giving birth is a pretty traumatic thing for the female body, it changes you, in a really important place when you cycle.
+Phil Burt, former physio at British Cycling who now manages Phil Burt Innovation (opens in new tab), told us "giving birth is a pretty traumatic thing for the female body, it changes you, in a really important place when you cycle.
 What worked in the past might not work for you any more.

 "Initially after giving birth you often need to relax the position right off – make sure that they’re sitting in a place that’s comfortable, its not performance orientated, just about getting pedalling.
 Then we can gradually rotate forwards.
 The first thing is to get good trunk stability back."